 STEP 1 - Whisk together the BBQ sauce, apple cider vinegar, brown sugar, garlic powder, and Worcestershire sauce in a small bowl.

 STEP 2 - In a large skillet over medium-high heat, heat the olive oil.
-Add the chicken thighs, skin side down, and cook until golden.
+Place chicken thighs, skin side down, into the pan and cook until golden.
 Flip over and cook for a few minutes more. *If using boneless, skinless chicken thighs or breasts, skip this step.
 Or, if desired, remove the skin from the bone-in thighs.

-STEP 3 - Carefully transfer the browned chicken thighs to the bottom of a slow cooker.
-Pour the sauce over the chicken thighs, covering them entirely—cook for 3 hours on high or low for 4 to 6 hours.
+STEP 3 - Carefully place the browned chicken thighs in a single layer at the bottom of a slow cooker.
+Pour the sauce over the chicken thighs, covering them entirely—cook for 3 hours on high or low for 4 to 6 hours until the internal temperature of the chicken has reached 165 degrees F.

-STEP 4 - Once the chicken is cooked, remove the thighs from the slow cooker.
+STEP 4 - Remove the cooked chicken thighs from the bottom of the slow cooker.
 Carefully pour the sauce into a small saucepan.
 Cook the sauce over medium heat, stirring frequently.
 Whisk together the cornstarch and water until thickened.
 Stir the cornstarch mixture into the sauce.
 Cook the sauce until thickened.

 STEP 5 - Pour the thickened sauce over the chicken thighs - serve immediately.

-Add sliced red or white onion to the base of the slow cooker to amp up the flavor.
+- Add-Ins - Add sliced red or white onion to the base of the slow cooker to amp up the flavor.
+For a subtle kick, stir a pinch of cayenne pepper into the sauce.

 What to Serve with Slow-Cooker Chicken